dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A vow is a purely religious act which cannot be taken in a fit of passion.
-It can be taken only with a mind purified and composed and with God as witness.
+  Poetry is a deal of joy and pain and wonder, with a dash of the dictionary.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)